 - PARQUE DAS NAÇÕES – PARK OF NATIONS:

 Located where the Expo 1998 was held this area includes one of Lisboa’s best attractions the Oceanarium.
 The whole area was redeveloped and today it is one of main venues in Lisboa with restaurants, places for concerts and other entertainment provided throughout the year.
 Cable cars take you from one end to the other where you can enjoy the view from above or you can walk along the river.
 The Parque das Nações becomes lively on weekends and holidays.
 Concerts are held with local as well as international singers and groups.
 There are several restaurants with a variety of cuisines.
-The Teatro Camões holds ballet, theatre and other events.
 The easiest way to get there is by the Metro – the Oriente station.
 This takes you through the Vasco da Gama shopping centre and here you can also find restaurants and bars.